 Day 3: Royal Melbourne East & West

 All 36 holes at Royal Melbourne should be on every golfer’s bucket list.
 It combines the best of the green complexes at Metropolitan with the best of the terrain at Victoria.
 Alister MacKenzie and Alex Russell shaped the West Course using only a horse-drawn plough and scoop, proof as to how little the property had to be shaped for outstanding golf.

 Royal Melbourne is one of the country’s most historic and prominent clubs, having hosted many prestigious tournaments on its Composite Course, a compilation of the best holes from the two 18s that is only in play for members and guests a few days per year.
 I wasn’t there on one of those days but was more than happy to “have to” play both layouts.

 My final round was one of the trip’s highlights.
 “The Heath” is built on gently sloping sandy soil along both sides of a small ridge.
 The famous Sandbelt green complexes are on display again with bunkering that rivals anything in the United States.
 The course is extremely playable: It’s less than 7,000 yards and there are only two sets of tees—one for men, one for women.
 The par threes are world-class, including a 19th hole built by Michael Clayton that is put into the rotation on weekdays to give one of the other short holes on the course a rest.
 The layout peaks, both literally and figuratively, on the famous par-three 15th, which plays up the ridge that splits the course.
 The shape of the green and surrounding bunkers epitomize the best of Sandbelt golf.

-Do you have dreams of going to Australia to play golf?
+Do you have dreams of going to Australia to play golf in Melbourne?
 If so, leave us a comment below about where you’d like to play!